 Incident DetailsCause of Death:

-Town Marshal Abraham Conrad was stabbed after responding to a fire in the town saloon.
+Town Marshal Abraham Conrad was stabbed while at a fire in the town saloon.

 The effect that Marshal Conrad's murder had on the town, in large part, led the town to dissolve its existence in 1896, less than four years after its incorporation.

-Town Marshal Conrad was Eugene's first marshal and was survived by his wife and five children.
+Town Marshal Conrad was Eugene's first marshal, having been elected less than a month earlier.
+He was survived by his wife and five children.

 The responsibilities of the Eugene Town Marshal's Office (1892–1896) are now under the jurisdiction of the Vermillion County Sheriff's Department.